dotnet/csharplang/proposals/params-collections.md

 ### Dynamic vs. Static Binding

+Expanded forms of candidates utilizing non-array params collections won't be considered as valid candidates by the current C# runtime binder.

+#### Recap of the current rules

 From [Static and Dynamic Binding](https://github.com/dotnet/csharpstandard/blob/draft-v9/standard/expressions.md#123-static-and-dynamic-binding):
 > When no dynamic expressions are involved, C# defaults to static binding, which means that the compile-time types of subexpressions are used in the selection process.
 > However, when one of the subexpressions in the operations listed above is a dynamic expression, **the operation is instead dynamically bound**.